OSHSOME-Consultancy-PH/oshsome-website/README.md

 - Draft the Vercel integration checklist
 - Implement the GitHub Actions deployment workflow
 - Add governance guardrails and documentation
-- Update the AIOpsLab QA project with deployment controls
+- Update the QA project with deployment controls

 ---